dyang21/dyang21.github.io/_pages/about.md

 ![Linux Penguin Wearing a Fedora](/images/ProfileBackground.png){: .align-right width="250px"}
 👨🏻‍💻 **About Me**

 I'm a graduate from Binghamton University with a Bachelor of Science in Computer Science.
-My education has provided me with a strong foundation in programming languages such as Python, C++, and C, as well as experience in tools like Wireshark.
+My education has provided me with a strong foundation in agile software development with languages such as Python, C++, and C.

 I believe in leveraging both domains in Software Engineering and IT to enhance productivity in a Technical landscape as shown during my internship at Deltek, where I served as a System Administrator in the IT Infrastructure Team.